nesrine378/sentiment-analysis-twitter/README.md

 - Kafka-Python
 - Pyspark
 - Elasticsearch
+- NLTK
 - textblob
+## Steps

-1. Scrapper
+1. Twitter Api
-The scrapper collects all tweets and sends them to Kafka for analytics.
+ collecting tweets and sends them to Kafka for analytics.
 The scraper is a standalone program written in PYTHON and performs the followings:

 a.
 Collects tweets in real-time with particular hash tags.
 For example, we

-will collect all tweets with #trump, #coronavirus.
+will collect all tweets with #coronavirus.

 b.
 After filtering, it send them to Kafka